cmu-sei/Valkyrie_Framework/docs/index.md

 Developed by Carnegie Mellon University's Software Engineering Institute (SEI), the **Valkyrie Framework** is an open source suite of tools that enable hunt teams to locate and identify hidden cybersecurity threats lurking in network traffic using machine learning and other advanced analytics.

+???+ tip "Note"
     There are two tools in the Framework currently, but we expect more in the future.

 ## Beacon Huntress